-Most people prefer to paint their house bright and beautifully these days.
 An emulsion is basically a suspension of globules of different liquids (like latex or vinyl within the water).

-Paint on the other hand is a completely liquid substance (water or oil-based) that can be easily used for coloring your walls, ceilings, doors, and windows.
+On the other hand, paint is an entirely liquid substance (water or oil-based) that can be easily used to color your walls, ceilings, doors, and windows.

 However, the finish you get can be superior depending on the type and quality you use.

 Is Emulsion Paint the Same as Distemper?

-Many people who want to paint their walls in the house are often confused between distemper paint or emulsion paint.
+Many people who want to paint their walls in the house are often confused between distemper paint and emulsion paint.

-While both of them may sound to be similar to most of us, they are different and have their own pros and cons.
+While both of them may sound similar to most of us, they are different and have pros and cons.

-Distemper (also called whitewash paint or cement paint) is among the most economical type of paint that are available on the market.
+Distemper (also called whitewash paint or cement paint) is among the most economical types of paint available on the market.

 These are convenient to use as they can be directly applied to any walls (inside or outside) you intend to paint.

 This means you do not need any kind of surface preparation to apply this paint to the walls.

-This means you can easily wipe out any stains with a simple cloth damped in water and soap solution.
+This means you can easily wipe out stains with a simple cloth damped in water and soap solution.

 Unlike distemper paint, emulsion paint gives you a shinier surface and is relatively expensive.

 Why do Painters and Contractors Prefer Emulsion?

 Emulsions are better than oil-based paints and are found to be more suitable and efficient for homes by many homeowners and contractors.

-Emulsion increases the shine and glossiness of the walls and is also suitable for the woodwork.
+Emulsion increases the shine and glossiness of the walls and is also suitable for woodwork when sealed with proper varnish.

 The most appealing feature is that they are washable, and stains can be removed easily from them.
 These are easy to maintain as well.

-The emulsion is always a better option for those who are allergic to paint primer odor and fumes.
+The emulsion is always a better option for those allergic to paint primer odor and fumes.

 However, the emulsion is more expensive than the paints.
-They need to have a proper primer and quoting on the walls before the application.
+Before the application, they need to have a proper primer and quoting on the walls.

 So, What to Choose between Emulsion and Paint?